-There are a lot of factors to think about when you purchase a new furnace:
+There are a lot of things to think about when you buy a new replacement furnace:

 - How much is your budget for a new furnace?

 - How much are you looking to spend on monthly heating bills?